ancwrd1/build-pgsql/README.md

 This script will build the specified PostgreSQL version for the target triple and package it into the tarball.
 A minimum set of options is selected: openssl and libedit.

- No dependencies are required; the script will download and build them automatically.
+No existing dependencies are required; the script will download and build them automatically.
+All dependencies are linked statically.
+Executables are created with $ORIGIN/../lib rpath.

 ## Usage